nraghu99/CarND-Behavioral-Cloning-P3/writeup_template.md

 throttle = 0.65 - (steering_angle)**2/ 2   -  (current_speed/25)**2

 Also steering_angle being fed to the controller is 1.2 * steering_angle to accentuate sharper turns.
-This has taken me half way point for track2
+This has taken me to the half way point for track2

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+The model works on track1

+Before feeding the data to the model, I had shuffled the training set before each epoch

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 15 as after that the validation error drop per epoch was very negligible.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.